project-chip/connectedhomeip/examples/all-clusters-app/esp32/README.md

           $ idf.py erase_flash ESPPORT=/dev/tty.SLAB_USBtoUART

-### Use the ESP32's Network
+### Use the configurable network

-Alternatively, you can connect to the ESP32's Soft-AP directly.
+Configure the network using BLE or SoftAP.
+Set this mode using menuconfig `idf.py menuconfig -> Demo -> Rendezvous Mode`

+1. Flash the application.
-1. After the application has been flashed, connect to the ESP32's Soft-AP.
+    If Rendezvous mode is SoftAP then connect to the ESP32's Soft-AP.
 If you use the M5Stack, the Soft-AP's SSID is encoded in the TLV section of the QRCode on screen.
 It's usually something like `CHIP-XXX` where the last 3 digits are from the setup payload discriminator.